 One of my favorite RSS feeds is that of Slickdeals.
 I actually have two different ones that go and grab deals in their ‘Front Page’ and their ‘Up & Coming’ sections.
 I’ve found some pretty cool deals and coupon codes along the way.

-A few months ago, I happened to see that there was a free 3-month trial of Google Play Music, their streaming music service.
-I had always been interested in streaming music services but the price, usually around $10 per month for Google and for their competitors (e.g. Spotify) never made it interesting enough to actually try.
+A few months ago, I happened to see that there was a free 3-month trial of Google Play Music.
+I had always been interested in streaming music services.
+The price, usually around $10 per month, kept me at arm’s length.

 Reading the Slickdeals information, it turns out that they typically offer a one-month trial, which I could have had at any point, but the three-month trial was a rarity.